 Perform a field test with any change of field and/or planting conditions, seed size or planter adjustment to ensure proper seed placement and operation of row units.
-See "Rate Charts", "Check Seed Population" and "Granular Chemical Application Field Check".
+See "Rate Charts" on page 5-1, "Check Seed Population" on page 2-31 and "Granular Chemical Application Field Check" on page 2-33.

-- Check planter for front to rear and lateral level operation.
-See "Level Planter". - Check all row units to be certain they are running level.
-Row unit parallel arms should be approximately parallel to the ground when planting. - Check row markers for proper operation and adjustment.
-See "Row Marker Adjustments" and "Row Marker Speed Adjustment". - Check for proper application rates and placement of granular chemicals on all rows.
-See "Granular Chemical Application Field Check". - Check for desired depth placement and seed population on all rows.
-See "Check Seed Population". - Check for proper application rates of fertilizer on all rows.
+- ☐ Check planter for front to rear and lateral level operation.
+See "Level Planter" on page 2-16. - ☐ Check all row units to be certain they are running level.
+Row unit parallel arms should be approximately parallel to the ground when planting. - ☐ Check row markers for proper operation and adjustment.
+See "Row Marker Adjustments" on page 2-23 and "Row Marker Speed Adjustment" on page 2-22. - ☐ Check for proper application rates and placement of granular chemicals on all rows.
+See "Granular Chemical Application Field Check" on page 2-33. - ☐ Check for desired depth placement and seed population on all rows.
+See "Check Seed Population" on page 2-31. - Check for proper application rates of fertilizer on all rows.
 See proper "Fertilizer Application Rate Chart".